skagankose/ada_fall_2017/index.md

 *Figure 10: Evolution of hydropower technology*

 Hydro does not have a large number of patents.
-Howerver, we could expect that this technology is outdated since dams were built many years ago (at least in Switzerland).
+However, we could expect that this technology is outdated since dams were built many years ago (at least in Switzerland).
 In fact, as the other energy sectors and the number of patent in general, hydroelectric technology also evolved fast in the past.

 <a id='patents_wave_and_tidal'></a>
 ![Image](img/patents_wave_and_tidal.png)